GabyUSTC/lds-homepage/content/authors/junfengfang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Junfeng Fang (方俊峰) is a PhD student in LDS, his research interests include explainable artificial intelligence, graph neural network and diffusion models.
+Junfeng Fang is a PhD student in LDS, his research interests include explainable artificial intelligence, graph neural network and diffusion models.